QubesOS/qubesos.github.io/pages/donate.md

 - /wiki/Donations/
 ---

+Your donation directly supports the continued development of Qubes OS.

 ## Ways to donate

 We accept monetary donations via Bitcoin and credit card in the following three ways: